LavaDesu/powercord-overlay/README.md

 - The updater should be disabled, it doesn't work for obvious reasons :)
 - Settings are stored imperatively in `$XDG_CONFIG_HOME/powercord` (and cache in `$XDG_CACHE_HOME/powercord`)
+  - This unforunately is not perfect.
+If you notice some plugin's settings just disappear after a restart (as it tried to write to the store), please open an issue here about it

 ## Some disclaimers
 Powercord *is* against Discord's Terms of Service.
 However, at the time of writing, Discord isn't